 Complaints

-All complaints must be submitted in writing to the ASUW Secretary.
+All complaints must be submitted in writing to the Elections Commissioner.
 Verbal complaints will not be considered.

 The Elections Commissioner will review and decide on all complaints within 72 hours of the submission of the complaint.

 The Commissioner may impose sanctions for all officially written complaints and violations.